wriddhi-codes/boop/README.md

 ## Description
 It is a minimalist , tactical grid game built from scratch in cpp using [Raylib](https://www.raylib.com).

 This project focuses on a raw grid based mechanic.
-You command the blue units in spatial puzzle of positioning and foresight.
+The player moves the blue pieces over the grid to eliminate(boop) the red pieces .

-It forces you to manipulate the board state and anticipate enemy  pathfinding and trap opponents to secure the victory.
+The gamme is about board mainpultion and how better you can read your opponents.

 ## Inspiration
 I wanted to build a minimal design game as my first game , also I love playing board/grid games .